fugazi-io/webclient/README.md

 Unfortunately there's no form of documentation, we're aware of the problem and are working on it.
 For now a few usage examples for the terminal are documented below.

 While using the terminal you can get command suggestions which are based on your input by pressing the `tab` key.
-To exit this mode click `tab` again or `esc`.
+To exit this mode click `TAB` again or `ESC`.
+You can also search for previous used commands using `CTRL+R` and then start typing the command you're looking for.
+Here also, click `ESC` to exit this mode.

 ## Builtin commands
 Fugazi comes with a few builtin commands